 Application & admission

-2. knowledge of German
+2. German Language Skills

 You will need a good knowledge of German for the Studienkolleg and your future studies.
 There are many language schools in Saxony that offer suitable courses.